gordalina/cachetool/README.md

 The file must be named `.cachetool.yml`.
 CacheTool will look for this file on the current directory and in any parent directory until it finds one.
+If the paths above fail it will try to load `/etc/cachetool.yml` configuration file.

 An example of what this file might look like is: